 - The UCLA School of Law Veterans Legal Clinic

-- The VA UCLA Center of Excellence for Training and Research in Veteran Homelessness and Recovery
+- The VA/UCLA Center of Excellence on Veteran Resilience and Recovery

 - Revival of the Veterans Garden